JKAnderson/DSR-Gadget/README.md

 [Semver](https://github.com/maxhauser/semver) by Max Hauser

 # Changelog
+### 1.6
+* Fixed cheats and other things staying on if you unchecked them while unloaded
+* Fixed no gravity, no collision, and filters not reapplying properly after reloads

 ### 1.5
 * Supports 1.03
 * Controls that don't need the game to be loaded can now be used without the game being loaded